 Even though social media has emerged as a tool that influences company marketing and customer purchasing decisions, there is insufficient research concerning the ways that managers can use the channels to achieve success.
 Voorveld et al. (2018) claim that there are scarce studies that examine the ways that business and consumers experience marketing through social communication channels.
 The researchers conclude that marketers need insight into the customer experiences toward online advertisements to develop better decisions regarding the types of messages that they should disseminate when advertising.

 Ineffective social media advertising could lead to confusion or irritation, which might discourage consumers from proceeding to purchase products.
+[Insert citation(s) to support.]
 For instance, Voorveld et al. (2018) study revealed that about 30% of consumers depict irritation or annoyance toward advertisements on YouTube.
 Likewise, more than 20% of customers have these negative experiences with advertisements on Twitter or Facebook.
 Pütter (2017) claim that negative customer experiences toward advertisements might result from consumer comments, representation of brands, and social factors that shape image perceptions.

 Furthermore, there is evidence concerning the impacts of ineffective advertising on consumer purchase decisions.
 Ineffective advertising strategies can lead to negative receptions of the messages that a company communicates, leading to undesirable reviews.
 Gafni and Golan (2016) claim that more than 90% of social media users encounter negative reviews weekly.
 Additionally, the authors claim that consumers base their purchase decisions on opinions from other people.
 Therefore, poor advertising negatively harms a company’s image and profitability by eliciting undesirable reviews from social media users, which affects consumer purchase decisions.